abhisheksanghai/abhisheksanghai.github.io/_drafts/2020-01-21-Evaluation-of-Classification-Algorithms-Part2.md

 Using both these charts, the business can take decisions of how many users should actually be sent the surveys based on their constraints or flexibility allowed.

-2. AUC(Area Under the ROC Curve) -
+2. **AUC(Area Under the ROC Curve)**

 For this, we need to look at 2 metrics, TPR(True Positive Rate) and FPR(False Positive Rate).
-The Notations remain same with respect to the Confusion Matrix described in the last post. **insert link**
+The Notations remain same with respect to the Confusion Matrix described in the last post.
+[Evaluation of Classification Algorithm-Part1](https://abhisheksanghai.com/2019/12/26/Evaluation-of-Classification-Algorithms-Part1)

 TPR = TP / (TP + FN)  - This represents the percentage of responses identified out of all the responses.
 It is also commonly known as Recall or Sensitivity.